noanchovies/base-scraper-py/README.md

 A generic base template project for building web scrapers using Python, Selenium, BeautifulSoup, and Typer.
 Designed to be easily copied and adapted for various scraping targets.

+**Note:** For quickly briefing AI assistants (like Google Gemini) on this template's structure and how to adapt it, refer to the `AI_CONTEXT.txt` file in the project root.
+It includes a summary and an adaptation checklist for next steps.

 ## Key Features

 * **Selenium WebDriver:** Uses Selenium with `webdriver-manager` for automated browser control, capable of handling dynamic JavaScript-heavy websites.
 Configurable headless mode.